 Calls to release unaired Apprentice tapes of Donald Trump are reaching a fever pitch.

-On Thursday, a plane hired by an advocacy group bearing the message "MGM, NBC, Burnett: Release the Tapes" flew over entertainment offices in Los Angeles.
-The plane's flight path took it over MGM Studios and NBC offices, a rep for the group, UltraViolet Action, said.
+Today, a plane hired by an advocacy group bearing the message "MGM, NBC, Burnett: Release the Tapes" flew over entertainment offices in Los Angeles.
+The plane's flight path took it over MGM Studios and NBC offices in Los Angeles, a rep for the group, UltraViolet Action, said.

-The mounting pressure follows former Apprentice producer Bill Pruitt's observation that there are "far worse" tapes of the Republican presidential candidate than what was heard on the lewd Access Hollywood hot mic tape originally published by the Washington Post last Friday.
+The mounting pressure follows former Apprentice producer Bill Priutt's observation that there are "far worse" tapes of the Republican presidential candidate than what was seen on the lewd Access Hollywood hot mic tape originally published by The Washington Post last Friday.

-Mark Burnett, whose production company is behind The Apprentice, has said that any unaired footage cannot legally be released.
+Mark Burnett, whose production company is behind The Apprentice, has released multiple statements saying that it legally can not release the tapes.